Best business bank accounts for a startup

 Does a startup need a business bank account?

-A limited company is a separate legal entity from you, and the money belongs to your business, so you should have a separate bank account from your personal one.
+You will need a separate business bank account if you are set up as a limited company.
+A limited company is a separate legal entity from you, and the money belongs to your business, so you must have a separate bank account from your personal one.

 This is mainly for accounting reasons, as your business transactions should be clearly shown.
 It’s much easier to be transparent about your business expenses if all the payments relate to your company rather than being muddled with your personal transactions.